The Big Lunch FAQs

 We’re an organisation, can we take part in, or support The Big Lunch?

 Yes, you can!
 Lots of organisations and businesses support The Big Lunch and help us to engage more communities through communications and specific activities.
 Businesses and workplaces can also join The Big Lunch by encouraging teams and staff to have lunch together – it’s fun, friendly and also helps to build cross team connections.
-If you want to explore how you could partner with The Big Lunch, please get in touch with our Head of Partnerships, Gemma Snow.
+If you want to explore how you could partner with The Big Lunch, please get in touch with our Head of Major Gifts (EPM) and Partnerships, Gemma Snow.

 How can my school get involved?